zezor/Power-BI-Logistics-Dashboard/README.md

 # Power-BI-Logistics-Dashboard

 ## INTRODUCTION
-This project aims to develop a Data Analysis tool for analyzing the overall situation of clients and carriers OTIF using Power BI.
+This project aims to develop a Data Analysis tool for analyzing the overall situation of clients and carriers **On Time In Full (OTIF)** using Power BI.

 The Report consists of three pages: